 What We Do

-Our mission is to reduce the digital divide for youth in developing countries; to use our global network of partnerships to enhance communities in these countries; and to promote the reuse of electronic equipment and its ultimate disposal in an environmentally responsible manner.
+Reduce the digital divide for youth in developing countries; use our global network of partnerships to enhance communities in these countries; promote the reuse of electronic equipment and its ultimate disposal in an environmentally responsible manner.

 WCE volunteers find or create resources related to education, culture, agriculture, health, entrepreneurship, leadership, girls’ empowerment in STEM, computer refurbishing, technology, potable water, and solar energy.